FUNDAMENTALS OF COMPUTER SCIENCE III

 Readings

 There will be assigned readings in the textbook and other resources.
-The readings are to be completed by the date shown on the calendar.
+The readings are to be completed by the date shown on the course calendar.
 Not all material in the reading will be covered in lecture or lab but you are still responsible for knowing it for quizzes and exams.
 Come to class prepared with any questions from the reading that you would like addressed.
-Your preparation will be assessed by your lab partner on a weekly basis.

 Lab Activities

 The purpose of the lab is to implement, test and analyze data structures and algorithms introduced during the lecture.
 During the lab hour you will complete structured hands-on activities on the computer.
-The assignments are designed to be completed during the allotted lab time, but you may occasionally find you need more time to complete them, in which case you may finish the activity outside of class time at home or in some other lab.
+Frequently the activities will require more than the allotted lab time and you must finish the activity outside of class time at home or in some other lab.

 Exams